speakeasy-api/openapi-directory/SDKs/googleapis.com/analyticsadmin/v1alpha/go/README.md

     if res.GoogleAnalyticsAdminV1alphaListAccountSummariesResponse != nil {
         // handle response
     }
+}
 ```
 <!-- End SDK Example Usage -->

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

-### accountSummaries
+### AccountSummaries

 * `AnalyticsadminAccountSummariesList` - Returns summaries of all accounts accessible by the caller.

-### accounts
+### Accounts

 * `AnalyticsadminAccountsList` - Returns all accounts accessible by the caller.
 Note that these accounts might not currently have GA4 properties.
 Soft-deleted (ie: "trashed") accounts are excluded by default.
 Returns an empty list if no relevant accounts are found.
 * `AnalyticsadminAccountsProvisionAccountTicket` - Requests a ticket for creating an account.
 * `AnalyticsadminAccountsSearchChangeHistoryEvents` - Searches through all changes to an account or its children given the specified set of filters.

-### properties
+### Properties

+* `AnalyticsadminPropertiesAccessBindingsBatchCreate` - Creates information about multiple access bindings to an account or property.
+This method is transactional.
+If any AccessBinding cannot be created, none of the AccessBindings will be created.
+* `AnalyticsadminPropertiesAccessBindingsBatchDelete` - Deletes information about multiple users' links to an account or property.
+* `AnalyticsadminPropertiesAccessBindingsBatchGet` - Gets information about multiple access bindings to an account or property.
+* `AnalyticsadminPropertiesAccessBindingsBatchUpdate` - Updates information about multiple access bindings to an account or property.
+* `AnalyticsadminPropertiesAccessBindingsCreate` - Creates an access binding on an account or property.
+* `AnalyticsadminPropertiesAccessBindingsList` - Lists all access bindings on an account or property.
 * `AnalyticsadminPropertiesAcknowledgeUserDataCollection` - Acknowledges the terms of user data collection for the specified property.
-This acknowledgement must be completed (either in the Google Analytics UI or via this API) before MeasurementProtocolSecret resources may be created.
+This acknowledgement must be completed (either in the Google Analytics UI or through this API) before MeasurementProtocolSecret resources may be created.
 * `AnalyticsadminPropertiesAudiencesCreate` - Creates an Audience.
 * `AnalyticsadminPropertiesAudiencesList` - Lists Audiences on a property.
 Audiences created before 2020 may not be supported.
 Default audiences will not show filter definitions.
 * `AnalyticsadminPropertiesBigQueryLinksList` - Lists BigQuery Links on a property.